schorschii/OCO-Agent/README.md

 1. Copy the agent script and config file into an appropriate program dir (e.g. `/opt/oco-agent`).
 2. Adjust the config file (.ini) in the installation directory to point to your OCO server and set the correct client key (defined on the server's web frontend).
 Set appropriate permissions to only allow root/Administrator to read the file content in order to protect the client key.
 3. Manually execute the script as root/Administrator in terminal to check its functionality.
-4. Set up your system to run the agent script as service.
+4. Set up your system to run the agent script as service (respectively run at startup with the Windows Task Scheduler).
 Concrete steps depending on your init system.
 A `.service` file for systemd is included in this repo (move it to `/etc/systemd/system` and run `systemctl enable oco-agent && systemctl start oco-agent`).

 ## Integration in your OS installation
 You can use known techniques to integrate the agent into your "golden master" OS image, e.g.: